- miconazole nitrate

 Severe hypersensitivity reactions, including anaphylaxis and angioedema, have been reported during treatment with Daktarin Cream and with other miconazole topical formulations (see Adverse Reactions).
 If a reaction suggesting hypersensitivity or irritation should occur, the treatment should be discontinued.

-Butylated hydroxyanisole (E320) may cause local skin reactions (e.g. contact dermatitis), or irritation to the eyes and mucous membranes.
+This medicine also contains 0.052 mg/g of Butylated hydroxyanisole (E320) which may cause local skin reactions (e.g., contact dermatitis), or irritation to the eyes and mucous membranes.

 Miconazole administered systemically is known to inhibit CYP3A4/2C9.
 Due to the limited systemic availability after topical application, clinically relevant interactions are rare.
 However, in patients on oral anticoagulants, such as warfarin, caution should be exercised and anticoagulant effect should be monitored.